montogeek/laravel-docs-es/eloquent.md

 	$books->load('author', 'publisher');

 <a name="inserting-related-models"></a>
-## Insertando modelos relacionados
+## Inserting Related Models

+#### Attaching A Related Model

 You will often need to insert new related models.
 For example, you may wish to insert a new comment for a post.
 Instead of manually setting the `post_id` foreign key on the model, you may insert the new comment from its parent `Post` model directly:

-#### Attaching A Related Model

 	$comment = new Comment(array('message' => 'A new comment.'));